ex0dus-0x/ex0dus-0x.github.io/_posts/2016-04-16-arduino-wtf-is-it.markdown

 Your browser does not support the video tag.
 </video>

-<h2> Thanks for reading!
-Of course, the Arduino is only a gateway into hardware and hardware hacking.
-Next time, I will be introducing logic gates in computer science theory USING the Arduino!
-Stay tuned in for it and more upcoming posts!</h2>
+<h2>Of course, the Arduino is only a gateway into hardware and hardware hacking.
+Next time, I will be introducing logic gates in computer science theory USING the Arduino! <h2>